-When a business firm wants to buy goods on credit, it gives one or more reference to which the seller can ask for some information about the credit seekers.
-Usually banks, trade associations or competing business firms are mentioned as references.
+When a business firm wants to buy goods on credit, it gives one or more references to which the seller can ask for some information about the credit seekers.
+Usually, banks, trade associations or competing business firms are mentioned as references.
 The seller then writes the inquiry letter to the referees requesting them to provide some information about the customer.

-The purpose of writing this letter is to obtain information relation to:
+The purpose of writing this letter is to obtain information related to: